Phelps opens final chapter on golden note

-With the U.S. men having medaled in every Olympics 4x100 freestyle relay since the event was introduced in 1964, there was every chance Phelps was going to add to his haul.
+With the U.S. men having medalled in every Olympics 4x100 freestyle relay since the event was introduced in 1964, there was every chance Phelps was going to add to his haul.

 Swimming second in the relay, Phelps took over from Dressel, just 0.02 seconds behind France and in a few powerful strokes the 31-year-old gave his team the lead.